atlanhq/camelot/README.md

 <pre>
 git checkout -b my-feature
 </pre>
+and start making changes.
+Never work in the `master` branch!
 5. Work on this copy, on your computer, using Git to do the version control.
 When you’re done editing, do:
 <pre>
 $ git add modified_files